embroider-build/embroider/CONTRIBUTING.md

 ## Working with tests scenarios

 1. `cd tests/scenarios`
-2. `yarn test:list` to figure out the full name of the scenario you want. eg: `release-engines-without-fastboot`.
+2. `pnpm test:list` to figure out the full name of the scenario you want. eg: `release-engines-without-fastboot`.
-3. `yarn test:output --scenario release-engines-without-fastboot --outdir /path/to/wherever`.
+3. `pnpm test:output --scenario release-engines-without-fastboot --outdir /path/to/wherever`.
 This will create the scenario as a standalone project in `/path/to/wherever`.
-4. `cd /path/to/wherever` && `yarn start` to boot and debug the ember app.
+4. `cd /path/to/wherever` && `pnpm start` to boot and debug the ember app.

 ## Test Maintenance